Peri and Menopause Skincare - 7 Top Tips To Prepare and Take Care of Estrogen Deficient Skin

 When it comes to Peri and Menopause, the key hormone we’re talking about is Estrogen.

-And when we talk about skin specifically, Estrogen is essential for collagen synthesis, hyaluronic acid synthesis, elasticity, hydration, skin thickness/density and resilience, a healthy skin barrier and healing and repairing itself.
+And when we talk about skin specifically, Estrogen is essential for collagen synthesis, hyaluronic acid synthesis, elasticity, hydration, skin thickness/density and resilience, a healthy skin barrier, and helping skin heal and repairitself.

-It also helps skin protect itself against internal and external stressors like inflammation, oxidative stress and free radicals (the intrinsic and extrinsic ageing factors mentioned earlier).
+It also helps skin protect itself against internal and external stressors like inflammation, oxidative stress and free radicals.

 Did you know that, with women expecting to live longer than ever, and often entering peri- and menopause earlier it can mean that you can spend at least a third, or in some cases even more than half of your life with EDS?